 Founded by Loyalists ﬂeeing the American Revolution, the University of New Brunswick is the oldest English-language university in the country.
 With campuses in Fredericton and Saint John, UNB offers more than 80 undergraduate and graduate programs.
 Fredericton, home to the original campus, has more programs, including arts, business administration, computer science, education, engineering, kinesiology, nursing, science and law.
 Saint John offers arts, business, science, engineering and a medical program.
 The campus in Fredericton sits on a steep hill overlooking the Saint John River, while the Saint John campus has a view of the Kennebecasis River.
-UNB’s professors conduct research in diverse areas, including work on human sexuality and improving aquaculture.
+The university places a strong focus on research.
 UNB’s Planetary and Space Science Centre is home to Canada’s only NASA-designated Regional Planetary Image Facility, where the public can view mission documents and cartographical information.
 The Human Performance Lab is an innovative motion-analysis lab with state-of-the-art equipment, including a motion-capture system.
 With six entrepreneurial centres, there’s a focus on experiential learning, entrepreneurial thinking and mentorship.
 “Part of our focus on a transformative student experience,” says president Eddy Campbell, “is teaching students how to create opportunities for themselves and others.
 At UNB, students across all disciplines learn how to empower themselves through entrepreneurial thinking and innovation.”